RAYCHEV/RAYCHEV/README.md

 - 👋 Hi, I’m @RAYCHEV
-- 👀 I’m interested in native iOS, JS and python based technologies.
+- 👀 I’m interested in JS and native mobile based technologies.
-- 🌱 I’m currently learning Swift / SwiftUI, Networking, Dynamics 365
+- 🌱 I’m currently learning JS, React Native, React, MS Dynamics, Swift/Swift UI, Kotlin
-- 💞️ I’m looking to collaborate on Native iOS or Web based projects.
+- 💞️ I’m looking to collaborate on any software and hardware projects.
 - 📫 Reach me by email or by using the contact form on https://theXcoder.com

 <!---